-Funding support for the Comox Valley wood stove exchange program has been provided by the BC Ministry of Environment, the BC Lung Association, Island Health and the Comox Valley Regional District.
+Funding support for the Comox Valley Woodsmoke Reduction Program is provided by the BC Ministry of Environment, the BC Lung Association, Island Health and the Comox Valley Regional District.

 To be eligible for a rebate, participants must meet the following requirements:

-- Registered owner of property within the Comox Valley Regional District (including all municipal and electoral areas) and application must be supported by the registered property owner.
+- Reside on a property within the Comox Valley Regional District (including all municipal and electoral areas) and application must be supported by the registered property owner.

-- The home on the property has a wood burning appliance that is regularly used as the home's heat source.
-For exchange to a new gas or pellet stove or an electric heat pump, the existing wood burning appliance must have been manufactured prior to 2014.
-For exchange to a new wood burning appliance, the existing wood burning appliance must be non-EPA certified (manufactured prior to approximately 1994).
+- The home on the property has a wood burning appliance that is regularly used as the home's heat source and the existing wood burning appliance must have been manufactured prior to 2014.

 - The old wood stove is removed, decommissioned and recycled (ie. it cannot be re-used in a workshop or garage).